The Sad Tale of Victor Osimhen Getting Snubbed Again as Kvaratskhelia wins MVP award

 Martin Moses

-• For Osimhen, getting overlooked after a prolific season is something he has undergone in the past
+• For Osimhen, getting overlooked after a prolific season is something that has happened to him in the past

 When the Serie A Twitter admin uploaded a graphic of Khvicha Kvaratskhelia getting crowned by the iconic Diego Maradona on May 6, he/she perhaps did not envisage the kind of backlash that would follow.